-When you work with a Chinook Mergers, acquisitions & Business Brokerage Intermediary, the task of buying a business is so much simpler.
+When you work with a Chinook Business Intermediary, the task of buying a business is so much simpler.

-- By signing a Confidentiality or Non-Disclosure Agreement we ensure the confidentiality aspect of buying and selling a business.
-Our initial consultation meeting will detail the specifics of your buying or selling criteria.
+- By signing a Non-Disclosure Agreement we ensure the confidentiality aspect of buying a business.
+Our initial consultation meeting will detail the specifics of your buying criteria.
 Determining your goals and expectations will allow us to develop an accurate profile to achieve your objectives – including an assessment of your ability to finance and operate the type of business you have in mind.

 - We will then review businesses that match your criteria, each presented with a Confidential Business Profile (CPB) that contains key decision-making information from market and industry data to the gross margins and other financial information.

 After your assessment and decision to proceed, a meeting is arranged to view the business and to meet the Seller with your questions.
 Typically, this is a discrete visit arranged after hours to preserve the confidentiality that the business is for sale.

 If you are satisfied with the results of this meeting, and interest is still high, we can assist you in preparing an offer or request further information.

 - At this time, any reasonable request for additional information will be honored.
 However, due to confidentiality issues, some information may not be released until after your offer has been presented and accepted.
 Your Chinook Intermediary will be able to best determine the conditions of honoring your information requests.

 - One needs to realize that an offer is just that: an offer.
 And, offers are typically subject to many contingencies.
 A seller may restrict some of the information, they are willing to provide to you until they determine the seriousness of your interest.